Trubisoft/Trubisoft.github.io/about/index.md

 I currently work as a software engineer for a European telco company.
 If you'd like to read more about me, keep reading.
 If you're interested in checking out some of my random posts click [here](https://trubisoft.github.io/posts/).
 My free time programming projects are listed and described [here](https://trubisoft.github.io/projects/).

-I also do a bit of independent blogging & share some of photo/video work - [here](http://#/).
+I also do a bit of independent blogging here and there & share some of photo/video work on [this](http://#/) page.

 ## Brief CV